Senzari/api-docs/source/index.md

 You can use the MusicGraph API to search through more than one billion music-related connections.
 Data is stored in a graph database, which you can query using familiar REST HTTP calls.
 This document specifies the set of HTTP methods exposed by the MusicGraph API.

-All URLs pertaining to the MusicGraph API share a common base:
+All URLs pertaining to the MusicGraph API share a common base path:

 **`http://api.v2.musicgraph.com`**